 Localised outages should not be confused with load shedding.
-Local outages can occur when there is either a technical fault in the transmission or distribution network, or when electricity equipment has been tampered with such as theft of cables, or when there is an overload of the local system because of irregular high usage due to electricity theft as well as normal faults.
+Local outages can occur when there is either a technical fault in the transmission or distribution network.
+Outages can also occur when electricity equipment has been tampered with due to theft of cables or when there is an overload of the local system because of irregular high usage, caused by electricity theft or normal faults.

-Load shedding, or load reduction, is done countrywide as a controlled option to respond to unplanned events to protect the electricity power system from a total blackout.
-While we generally use the word blackout loosely to mean “no lights” in our local area, a country-wide blackout has much more serious consequences, which can occur when there is too much demand and too little supply, bringing the power system into an imbalance – tripping the power system in its entirety.
+Load shedding is a controlled process that responds to unplanned events in order to protect the electricity power system from a total blackout.
+While we generally use the word blackout loosely to mean “no lights” in our local area, a country-wide blackout has much more serious consequences.
+Blackouts occur when there is too much electricity demand and too little supply, bringing the power system into an imbalance and consequently tripping the power system in its entirety.

 Many countries and cities in other parts of the world have experienced complete blackouts.
-To re-start their system, they are able to tap into a power system from a neighbour which can take a few hours or days, but we have to rely on ourselves to start the system from scratch – energising one power plant at a time and one section of the country at a time.
-It could take up to two weeks to restore full power, which would have a severe impact on our country!
-This is why we use load shedding, or load reduction, to effectively manage our power system and assist in protecting it from such an event.
+To re-start their system, these countries have been able to tap into a power system from neighbouring city or country, which can take up to a few hours or days.
+Unfortunately in South Africa, we have to rely on ourselves to start the system from scratch – energising one power plant at a time and one section of the country at a time.
+In the event of a Blackout in South Africa, it could take up to two weeks to restore full power, which would have a severe impact on our country!
+This is why we use load shedding to manage our power system and protect it from such an event.

 Eskom’s Load Shedding Protocols

-Keeping the power system balanced at 50Hz, as per international standards, is critical to prevent a nation-wide blackout and when the national electricity grid is under pressure with normal measures implemented, Eskom must reduce demand, as agreed with the National Energy Regulator (NERSA), and implements a process of Load Reduction which has two components:
+Keeping the power system balanced is critical to prevent a nation-wide blackout, and so when the national electricity grid is under pressure, Eskom must reduce demand, as agreed with the National Energy Regulator (NERSA), and therefore implements a process of Load Reduction.

 - Load Curtailment.
-Our agreement with some of our large industrial customers means we can instruct them to reduce electricity consumption when it is urgent to balance the system.
-They are able to reduce their load by up to 20%, significantly easing capacity on the grid; but it takes a minimum of 2 hours to implement.
+Our agreement with some of our large industrial customers means we can instruct them to reduce electricity consumption in order to balance the system.
+Some customers are able to reduce their load by up to 20%, significantly easing capacity on the grid; but it takes a minimum of 2 hours to implement.

 - Load Shedding.
-If, after Load Curtailment, the demand on the system is still greater than available supply, we have to implement a process of load shedding to prevent an imbalance and subsequent blackout.
-Load shedding will also be implemented if there is insufficient time to request load curtailment; and in winter load shedding can be implemented before curtailment due to the peaky nature of the problem.
+If, after Load Curtailment, the demand on the system is still greater than available supply, we have to implement a process of load shedding in order to prevent an imbalance and subsequent blackout.
+Load shedding will also be implemented if there is insufficient time to request load curtailment.